jsmolka/blog/content/posts/horizons/index.md

 > This empty scene of might-have-beens<br>
 > I stare at starless skies that call to me and I still wish<br>

-The narrator is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless, unmaterialized possibilities.
-Staring at and being called upon starless skies implies loneliness and hopelessness, but despite that he hasn't given up.
+The narrator is surrounded by deserted streets and a _tranquil sea on all horizons_, trapped inside an _empty scene_ of endless, unmaterialized possibilities.
+Staring at and being called upon by _starless skies_ implies loneliness and hopelessness, but despite that he hasn't given up.

 > And I waited for the sky to change but, oh, it never did<br>
 > And I almost dropped my head and lost my faith<br>
 > Then I saw you from a distance, you were worlds away<br>
 > Oh, but you had me from the vision, I never looked away again<br>

 He has almost lost faith, but ends up falling in love with a person _worlds away_.
-This could either be meant literally as in "distance" or metaphorically as in "out of his league".
+This could either be meant literally, as in "distance," or metaphorically, as in "out of his league".

 > I still fall for you like suns do for skies<br>
 > Cerulean pouring in from your eyes<br>